 Policy details, what steps to take in the event of the breach, how it is to be used, and who has access to PHI?
 You must follow these policies periodically instead of writing these policies simply.
 As your practice grows, encourage your staff to point out potential violations, and discuss the importance of establishing policies and different ways of handling PHI with them.

 It can make a huge difference to your patients as there is a wrong and right way to dispose of PHI documents.
 A few years back a practice faced a $125,000 fine due to discarded documents in an unlocked container containing about 1500 patients’ PHI in a dumpster that was publicly accessible.
 Regardless of whether your patients’ records are kept on digitally or manually, the proper storage/disposal of PHI is necessary.

 You must take special care and ensure that the data is kept out of sight from unauthorized parties.
 Simply throwing a crumpled-up document in the trash and deleting a file from your computer is not sufficient.
 Administrative staff must be trained to ensure that your records don’t end up in the wrong hands by properly storing or disposing of the patient’s records.

 Physicians can take professional support to develop as well as implement a comprehensive plan for HIPAA compliance.
 Failing to pay attention to training or reliance on prepackaged material can lead to errors- resulting in liability to the practice.
-An outsourced HIPAA compliant partner like Physician Billing Company ensures your penalties are as close to the number zero as possible and navigates you to the ever-increasing complexities of HIPAA.
+An outsourced HIPAA compliant management partner like PBC ensures your penalties are as close to the number zero as possible and navigates you to the ever-increasing complexities of HIPAA.